Beam-Connectivity/securetcu/index.md

 layout: default
 ---

-### Project Summary

-The SecureTCU project will take cyber security for TCUs to the next level by integrating security innovations and validating the design through a new, regulations-aligned process.
+The SecureTCU project is taking cyber security for TCUs to the next level by integrating security innovations and validating the design through a new, regulations-aligned process.

-The output from the project will be a hardened, market-ready automotive Telematics module (TCU) with embedded Intrusion Detection System (IDS) capabilities.
-This will offer class-leading protection from attacks launched over wireless interfaces, which is increasingly the dominant attack vector.
+The output from the project is a hardened, market-ready automotive Telematics module (TCU) with embedded Intrusion Detection System (IDS) capabilities.
+This offers class-leading protection from attacks launched over wireless interfaces, which is increasingly the dominant attack vector.

 ### Consortium Partners